nicholasf/inkling/README.txt

 ------------

 Thanks to
-* Clifford Heath (contributing the command line binary that will be used to generate Content Type engines).
+* Clifford Heath (contributing installation docs + the command line binary that will be used to generate Content Type engines).
 May, 2010.

 Licensing
 ---------